-We are building a new drinking water Filtration Facility and Pipelines to keep our water safe and abundant for the nearly one million people who depend on it today and for future generations.
-Bull Run Filtration is needed to comply with state and federal safe drinking water regulations and remove the disease-causing microorganism Cryptosporidium from our water supply.
+We're building a new drinking water filtration facility and pipelines to keep our water safe and abundant for the nearly one million people who depend on it today and for future generations.
+Bull Run Filtration is needed to comply with federal and state safe drinking water regulations and remove the disease-causing microorganism Cryptosporidium from our water supply.

 Bull Run Filtration will benefit:

 - Our Health: using proven treatment methods to deliver clean, safe drinking water to customers.

 - Our Economy: creating jobs building water infrastructure vital to local businesses, industry, and residents.

 - Our Future: enhancing our water system's resilience, reducing future risks, and better protecting customers.

 We met the first two major project compliance milestones with the Oregon Health Authority, and we're on track to meet the final milestone in 2027.

 - November 30, 2020 (completed): submit pilot study and preliminary planning